Interstellar-Network/interstellar-docs-tech/developers/Milestones/M2/local-demo-with-docker.md

 - Simply click on the correponding DOT, SOL, ETH, BTC symbol to see your address.
 - Click on `Create Pair` if needed and then on the address to copy it, then paste it in the corresponding faucet.

-**Wipe down** on portfolio or cryptocurrency accounts screen trigger a refresh of balance.
+> BTC transaction from the faucet usually can take up to one hour.

 :::warning if you experienced issue with some faucet Feel free to contact us, we will send you SOL or BTC for their respective testnet.
 :::

 **Once Portfolio funded you are ready to move on the Send Screen:**

+> **Wipe down** on the portfolio or balance/address screen triggers a manual refresh of balances.
+This is a temporary workaround until the app natively tracks chain states more accurately, which will be available with the SDK delivery.

 <div style={{ display: "flex", gap: "20px", justifyContent: "center" }}>